-The one skill that our research shows has the most impact on leading effectively during a crisis is the ability to communicate powerfully.
+According to our research, the one skill that has the most impact on leading effectively during times of change or challenge is the ability to communicate powerfully.
 Most leaders are good at keeping those they lead informed.
-But there is a big difference between leaders who simply inform others and those who communicate powerfully.
+But there is an enormous difference between leaders who simply inform others and those who communicate powerfully.

 In today’s complex environment, leaders must boldly step forward with a willingness to take on new goals, challenge standard approaches, and push boundaries.
 Our research has identified the balance of behaviors that highly effective bold leaders use to influence others.

 Leaders learn a simple, practical approach to improve their ability to effectively influence others.
 They take a brief self-assessment and receive development tools to help them understand the specific steps they can take to lead boldly as they face uncertain times.

 In our current environment, leaders may find themselves pushing others to achieve the results necessary for the organization’s success.
 However, the research is clear.
 The ability for leaders to pull others towards the goal is the supreme leadership capability.
 Inspiring and motivating others is the best leading predictor of employee commitment and satisfaction during times of tranquility or crisis.
 Yet, it is the behavior that leaders struggle with most.

 Leaders take a self-assessment to understand their natural inclination for pushing or pulling others.
 They learn the ten behaviors that highly inspirational leaders use to motivate others.
 Using a research-based development tool, they create a personally relevant plan to improve their ability to inspire those they lead.

 During times of change or challenge, leaders who are highly resilient not only survive, but thrive amidst a constantly shifting landscape.